-Groton Hill is now offering immersive experiences every Saturday.
+Groton Hill offers immersive experiences every Saturday.
 Students will have the opportunity to rehearse in our state-of-the-art facility and perform on our awe-inspiring stages.
-Join us for high-level musical experiences, explorations of diverse musical styles, and interactions with guest artists including the Handel and Haydn Society, A Far Cry, Alasdair Fraser, Boston Conservatory at Berklee, our own Vista Philharmonic Orchestra, and more.
+Join us for high-level musical experiences, explorations of diverse musical styles, and interactions with guest artists like the Handel and Haydn Society, A Far Cry, Alasdair Fraser, and more.

 We offer dedicated students like you a vibrant musical community and ensembles for every experience level.

 This fall’s Artist/Educators:

 On Saturday, September 30, The String Queens will perform their unique blend of classical, jazz, and pop on our Concert Hall stage.
 But first, they’ll join the string players from our Sinfonia Concert Orchestra and Camerata Strings for an exclusive session of mentoring, coaching, and motivation.
 Later that night, students will join The String Queens on stage!